Adams County, IN Marriage License Information

 Are same sex marriages legal?

 Yes, Adams County will issue marriage licenses to same-sex couples.
-Wisconsin recognizes same-sex marriages as valid as any other marriage.
+Indiana recognizes same-sex marriages as valid as any other marriage.